MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 Sometimes a proxy configuration such as Internet Explorer’s AutoConfig URL settings can cause issues.
 Try removing these proxy settings and test to see if the issue is fixed.
 For more information, see [Auto configuration settings for Internet Explorer 11](/internet-explorer/ie11-deploy-guide/auto-configuration-settings-for-ie11).

-### You experience performance issues in Microsoft Edge when using IE mode

-If a site performs well in Internet Explorer 11, then it should perform well on Microsoft Edge when running in IE mode.
-If you experience performance issues, check the following configurations:

-- The site is properly configured to run in IE mode.
-To validate IE mode configuration and to run diagnostics, see [Get general diagnostic and configuration information](/deployedge/edge-ie-mode-faq#get-general-diagnostic-and-configuration-information)
-- IE mode in Microsoft Edge is using the same document mode that was used in IE 11.To check document modes, see [Incorrect Document mode configurations](/deployedge/edge-ie-mode-faq#incorrect-document-mode-configurations).

-### Printing from a web page that uses ActiveX doesn’t work in Microsoft Edge

-Certain legacy websites use ActiveX controls to let users print a web page.
-These websites need to load in IE mode.
-You can use IE mode in Microsoft Edge to print pages from these websites.

-### Remote Desktop web client isn’t working

-Remote Desktop web client uses ActiveX controls to allow users to print.
-Sites that use this client need to load in IE mode.
-Follow the guidance in [Use the Enterprise Mode Site List Manager](/internet-explorer/ie11-deploy-guide/use-the-enterprise-mode-site-list-manager) and follow the Enterprise Mode IE schema guidelines.
-For more information, see [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#:~:text=Updated%20schema%20elements%20%2).

-### You’re unable to add a URL to the Enterprise Mode site list

-This issue could be caused by a syntax error.
-For more information, see [Use the Enterprise Mode Site List Manager](/internet-explorer/ie11-deploy-guide/use-the-enterprise-mode-site-list-manager) and follow the [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#:~:text=Updated%20schema%20elements%20%2).

 ### You’re unable to download files from certain websites when running Microsoft Edge

 Certain legacy websites may experience download issues when browsing in Microsoft Edge.
 These websites need to load in IE mode.